 The compulsory song for the category G is an existing Flemish folk song which has to be performed in an own, original arrangement.
 This folk song also will be sent in the month of December, together with the confirmation of participation.

-The maximum age of the participants is, only for the Festival of 2018 set at the age of 28 years.
+The maximum age of the participants is set at the age of 28 years.
 This means they have not reached the age of 29 at the start of the Festival.

 For exceptions on the age, we refer to the extended regulations document.

 The festival organization has the right to officially ascertain the age of the participants and will do so in a sample survey.

 - a detailed list of participants as requested in the registration form

 - one score of all pieces mentioned in your jury programme

 - a recent (digital) photo of the ensemble

 - a recent sound recording – obliged for all participants